KansaiUser/Capstone-/writeup.md

 Then I discovered the capstone image mentioned in the readme.
 My first attempt was to do it on docker on a windows machine.

-I build the image and then changing a bit of the command I could run the docker container.
+I built the image and then changing a bit of the command I could run the docker container.
 The problem was when executing the `catkin_make` command.
-It fails.
+It failed.
 First because the `CMakeLists.txt` is a linux link one, which in windows is treated as a simple text file.
-This produces that catkin_make fails.
+This produced that catkin_make fails.

 So I switched over to my Ubuntu 20.04.1 LTS machine.
 First I tried to build the docker container.
 It failed.